jwg4/notes_on_databases/examples/redis.md

 ## Saving to disk
 BGSAVE is a command which forks the process.
 The new process writes everything in its memory to disk.
 SAVE pauses everything while it write to disk.

 Redis also, separately, 'swaps' rarely-accessed values from RAM onto disk.
 These get swapped back in when they are requested.
 This is done separately from the OS-level swapping.
 It always keeps the keys in RAM.
+See http://oldblog.antirez.com/post/redis-virtual-memory-story.html

 > When Redis fork()s in order to save the dataset on disk (Redis uses copy-on-write semantic in order to take the snapshot of the DB) VM is suspended: only loads are allowed, writes are blocked.
 So the child can access the VM file without troubles.
 The same happens when the Append Only File is enabled and you issue a BGREWRITEAOF command.